beratzorlu/python-quiz/README.md

 ---

-### Typography

-[Code Institute](https://codeinstitute.net/ie/)'s recommended approach to choosing fonts on [Google Fonts](https://fonts.google.com/about) was sufficient in finding satisfactory font families.
-Below is the list of fonts used to stylize the text content of the project;

----

-### Images

----

 ## Website Features

 The design considerations that impacted the envisioned features were mainly structured around conventional website design.
 While there were more features planned in the initial stages of the project, some were not entertained to the benefit of serving the needs referenced in the [User Stories](#user-stories) section.
 Thus, it was important to focus on a minimum viable project rather than prioritizing the implementation of further features for the sake of it.
 This would only bloat the website without adding much value to the user experience overall.